A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

-\lightons preserves the infrequent-projection property of \lightonscore, yielding a total runtime better than both ONS and OQNS.
-More importantly, \lightons retains the flexible mirror-descent structure of ONS.
-In fact, \lightons differs from ONS in two key aspects: \rom{1} the projection-hysteresis mechanism (introduced in \lightonscore to enhance efficiency) and \rom{2} the domain conversion (introduced here to ensure proper learning), both of which are largely \emph{orthogonal} to the mirror-descent update in the ONS algorithm.
-Consequently, \lightons applies to a wide range of scenarios where ONS is essential (particularly when its mirror-descent update plays a critical role), such as gradient-norm adaptive regret, parametric stochastic bandits, and memory-efficient online learning.
-We illustrate these applications in \cref{sec:app}.
+\begin{rmk} \lightons retains the flexible OMD framework of ONS.
+In fact, \lightons differs from ONS only in two aspects: \rom{1} the deferred-projection mechanism (introduced in \lightonscore to boost efficiency) and \rom{2} the improper-to-proper conversion (introduced here to ensure proper learning), both of which are largely \emph{orthogonal} to the mirror-descent update in the standard ONS.
+Consequently, \lightons applies to various scenarios where ONS is essential, particularly when its mirror-descent update plays a critical role.
+We illustrate these applications in \cref{sec:app}. \end{rmk}